-In a divorce or legal separation, child custody is one of the most disputed topics of discussion.
-Parents who have decided to split up often find it difficult to agree on who should have custody over their children and what type of visitation schedule works for both parties.
-The most important thing to keep in mind is your child's best interest.
-You should do everything possible to work with your spouse to come to a favorable resolution.
+In a divorce, legal separation, or a parentage / paternity action, child custody is one of the most disputed issues.
+Parents who have decided to split up, often find it difficult to agree on who should have custody over their children and what type of visitation schedule works for both parties and is in the best interest of the children.

 If you and your spouse are not able to work out an agreement, then a judge will decide for you.
 Neither the mother or the father is presumed to be the better caretaker - the judge will make an objective decision based on the child's best interests.